radar-archive/best-practices-boost-build-full-example/README.rst

 .. contents::

-This example shows a Boost.Build build system that attempts to illustrate the approach described in the guidelines.
-It is a larger example with several libraries, executables, and unit tests defined.
+This example contains a larger example with several libraries, executables, and unit tests defined.
 The structure is laid out as in the Boost.Build examples to help live next to them, have commonality.

 The full example requires Boost.Test from the Boost C++ Libraries is installed on the system.